ZakSingh/pg-rpc/README.md

    have to parse the JSON on the receiver end.
 3. Lossy.
 JSON only has one `number` type, so we lose information.

-If I have a query that does array aggs,

 ## Nullability and CHECK constraints

 Columns marked non-null in tables are non-null in the generated Rust code.